M66B/FairEmail/FAQ.md

 Signed-only messages are supported, encrypted-only messages are not supported.

+Common errors:

+* *Missing key for encryption*: there is probably a key selected in FairEmail that does not exist in the OpenKeychain app anymore.
+Resetting the key (see above) will probably fix this problem.

 *S/MIME*

 Encrypting a message requires the public key(s) of the recipient(s).
 Signing a message requires your private key.